voxeltycoon/docs/docs/guides/basics/dependencies.md

 If your mod depends on some other mod or mods, you can explicity state it.
 This will serve two purposes:

-* When the player subscribres to your mod, Steam will suggest the player to subscribe to mods that your mod is using
+* When the player subscribes to your mod, Steam will suggest the player to subscribe to mods that your mod is using
 * The game will ensure that those mods are loaded prior your mod

 ## Setting up dependcies